debasishsarangi88/S4/README.md

 2.Less than 20k Parameters.

-3.You can use anything from above you want.
+3.You can use anything from above you want.#(Experimentation is allowed)

 4.Less than 20 Epochs.